-- ROCK 6 Heeling to windward to facilitate bearing away and heeling to leeward to facilitate heading up are permitted. - ROCK 7 Repeated rolling not linked to wave patterns is rocking prohibited by rule 42.2(b), even if the boat changes course with each roll.
+- ROCK 6 Heeling to windward to facilitate bearing away and heeling to leeward to facilitate heading up are permitted.
+The heeling of the boat has to be consistent with the boat's turn. - ROCK 7 Repeated rolling not linked to wave patterns is rocking prohibited by rule 42.2(b), even if the boat changes course with each roll.